jrtabash/ishlang/docs/specification.md

 (timeit <expr> [<count>] [<summary>])
 ```

 The count is the number of times to repeat evaluation.
 Default count is 1.
-Allowed count range is [1, 1000].
+Allowed count range is [1, 1000000000].

 The summary is a boolean flag to print a time summary.
 Default summary is true.
-The summary will show count, sum, mean, min and max.
+The summary will show count, total and mean.

 Example:
 ```